JOYFUL MOVEMENT QIGONG AND YOGA

 Just after my son turned one year old in 2011, I took my first Qigong class.
 Moving slowly from my belly was so deeply satisfying and reassuring.
 I felt like a fish re-discovering water.
 I could breathe and flow again!
 I was home.

-The practice of Qigong gave me the strength I needed to return to my yoga practice.
-For the past 7 years, alongside Qigong, I have been studying Yoga more deeply.
-I have found it to be a great complement to Qigong.
-Both of these ancient practices have ways of working with the body to expel the old and bring in the new.
-They both have ways to create balance in our being.
-They both have ways to take us deep inside, so that our conscious awareness can saturate every cell of our Being.
+The practice of Qigong gave me the strength I needed to return to the yoga practice of my pre-maternal days.
+Yoga and Qigong complement each other well.
+They both have ways of working with the body to expel the old and bring in the new.
+Both ancient practices create balance in our being and give us the physical means to find Presence.
 In 2022 I completed a 500-hour Iyengar-Inspired Yoga Training through The Yoga Room in Berkeley and am currently teaching yoga at this studio twice a week.

 I practice Qigong and Yoga for three main reasons: Health, Nourishment, and Joy.
-By harmonizing my breath with my movements and allowing my muddled thoughts and emotions to settle, I am able to sip from the great well of stillness within myself and feel both present and at peace.
+By harmonizing my breath with my movements and allowing my muddled thoughts and emotions to settle, I am able to sip from the great well of stillness and peace within myself.
 It is my honor and delight to share these practices with you!

 Qigong Training